Skip to main content

 • Rust core for networking clients and performance-critical operations.

-• Python layer (optional) for integrating into the legacy system.
+• Python layer for integrating Rust clients into the platform's data and execution engines.

 • BitMEX